-We propose that a proportion of the compliance fee fund is allocated to this purpose by the operator and agreed in discussion with Defra.
+We propose that a proportion of the compliance fee fund be allocated to some or all of the above purposes by the operator as agreed in discussion with Defra.

-6.5.
+6.4.
 Administration and timetable of fund dispersal

 Grant Thornton would inform Defra of the total value of the remaining fund once their costs have been met.
-Defra, in consultation with Grant Thornton, would then determine the value of the fund to be made available to Local Authority projects and the appropriate value to keep in reserve to fund other projects as described above.
-The timetable for these other projects will be determined in discussion with Defra during 2017.
+Defra, in consultation with Grant Thornton, would then determine the value of the fund to be made available to Local Authority projects and the appropriate value to keep in reserve to fund other activities as described above.
+The timetable for these other projects will be determined in discussion with Defra during 2018.

 If appropriate we propose that Defra, the DTS and the compliance fee fund operators then work together to establish a suitable timetable and process for the launch of the agreed fund to be made available to Local Authorities.
+This approach has worked well in previous years.